Get a professional water heater installation by Clovis Plumbing Services – Same day service

 - Install all fittings that came with the unit.

-- Install the t&p valve (temperature/pressure relief valve); connect to drain line.
+- Insert the t&p valve (temperature/pressure relief valve); connect to drain line.

 - Use pipe dope and teflon tape on iron pipe fittings.